Duisburg North Rhine-westphalia, Germany Travel Guide

 Germany uses the Euro (€), and understanding local prices and payment customs assists your planning.
 Currency exchange is simple with widespread ATMs.

 The official currency is the Euro (€).
 ATMs (Geldautomaten) are widely available and accept most international debit and credit cards.
-Inform your bank of your travel plans.
+Let your bank know you are traveling plans.
 Credit and debit cards (Visa, Mastercard, Maestro) are widely taken in larger establishments.
 Some smaller shops, cafes, or stalls at the market prefer cash, or only accept German Girocards.
 Carry a modest amount of cash for smaller purchases.

-Accommodation alternatives go from cheap hostels to luxury hotels.
-Plan according to your desired level of comfort and budget.
-Booking in advance can offer better rates, especially in the high season.
+Accommodation options range from budget hostels to luxury hotels.
+Plan according to your desired degree of ease and budget.
+Booking in advance can offer better rates, especially during peak seasons.

 Daily costs for different travel styles, covering accommodation, meals, local transportation, and some attractions.